olxgroup-oss/libvips-rust-bindings/README.md

 # libvips-rust-bindings
-Rust bindings for libvips
+Rust bindings for libvips.
+Generated from `version 8.8.3`.

 This is a safe wrapper for [libvips](https://libvips.github.io/libvips/) C library.
 It is made on top of the C API and based on the introspection API results.

-THIS IS EXPERIMENTAL AND NOT YET TESTED.

 This crate itself is not documented, but it has no logic or special behavior in comparison to libvips itself.
 All calls and types described in the official libvips [docs](https://libvips.github.io/libvips/API/current/) are just translated to rust types.
 All defaults also respected.